TheGodRatiOn/DL-RNN-Epilepsy-/README.md

 -matplotlib
 -sklearn

-Nothing complex to run the code, just copy the sourseCode and you will be able to run the model I was using the JupyterNotebook during the development
+/Nothing complex to run the code, just copy the sourseCode and you will be able to run the model /I was using the JupyterNotebook during the development